timsee/ArduCor/samples/yun/README.md

 #### <a name="udp"></a>UDP

-UDP provides a much faster data stream than HTTP, but the increased speed comes at the cost of more configuration.
+UDP provides a faster data stream than HTTP, but the increased speed comes at the cost of more configuration.
 Arduino does not provide a standard UDP library, so the onboard Linux processor is set up to load a UDP server at boot.
-This is a simple server: all packets received over UDP are immediately put on the Arduino's Bridge without buffering.
+The server handles discovery packets and puts values onto the arduino's bridge.
 The sketch running on the microcontroller polls the bridge on a loop to receive the new packets, where its sent through the same parsing as the serial and HTTP samples.

 To get this sample running, you'll need the IP address of your arduino and the password to ssh into it.
 For our sample commands, we will be using the IP address of `192.168.0.102` but this will likely be different in your environment.

 * ssh into your arduino yun.
 To do so, enter your terminal and run this command: